- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 - The Forecasted demand column will display how much inventory of each product you will need for the selected forecasted date range.
 The Suggested order quantity column will display how many additional units are needed to meet the demand.

-- Select which outlets you are ordering for from the Ordering for drop-down and your warehouse location for Delivery recipient.
+- Select which outlets you are ordering for from the Ordering for dropdown and your warehouse location for Delivery recipient.

 - Click Next.